krzosa/lib_compiler/README.md

 # Compiler front-end in a single-header-file C library

 I have no illusions here, this is not the next big language.
-What I propose is very simple, "a return to C", a language that is smaller but with modern features, distributed as a dependency free, easy to use single-header-file library.
-Add compiler checks, generate code, do whatever floats your boat.
-Enjoy.
+What I propose is very simple - a return to C. Not to the language as it was, but a return to the ideal of 'C'.
+A return to something in it - that is more then it.
+A small language supplemented with modern ideas - distributed as a dependency free, easy to use single-header-file library.

 - **User has full control over compilation!**
 - **No dependencies, permissive license, single file that compile both in C and C++!**